TIBCOSoftware/mashling-recipes/recipes/fcm/mashling-fcm-push-notifications/README.md

 ## License
 mashling is licensed under a BSD-type license.
 See TIBCO LICENSE.txt for license text.

-fcm-project is licenced under Apache-2.0 license.
+fcm-project and aws-lambda-project licenced under Apache-2.0 license.